 - ▶ Parameter number for result: Enter the number of the Q parameter to which you want the TNC to assign the first measured coordinate (X).
 The values Y and Z are in the immediately following Q parameters.
-Input range 0 to 1999 - ▶ Probing angle: Enter the angle in whose direction the probe is to move and confirm with the ENT key.
-Input range: X, Y or Z - ▶ Probing angle: Angle, measured from the defined probing axis in which the touch probe is to move.
+Input range 0 to 1999 - ▶ Probing axis: Enter the axis in whose direction the probe is to move and confirm with the ENT key.
+Input range X, Y or Z - ▶ Probing angle: Angle, measured from the defined probing axis in which the touch probe is to move.
 Confirm with ENT.
-Input range -180.0000 to 180.0000 - ▶ Maximum measuring path: Enter the maximum distance from the starting point by which the touch probe is to move.
+Input range -180.0000 to 180.0000 - ▶ Maximum measuring range: Enter the maximum distance from the starting point by which the touch probe is to move.
 Confirm with ENT.
 Input range -99999.9999 to 99999.9999 - ▶ Feed rate for measurement: Enter the measuring feed rate in mm/min.
-Input range 0 to 3000.000 - ▶ Maximum retraction path: Traverse path in the direction opposite the probing direction, after the stylus was deflected.
+Input range 0 to 3000.000 - ▶ Maximum retraction distance: Traverse path in the direction opposite the probing direction, after the stylus was deflected.
 The TNC returns the touch probe to a point no farther than the starting point, so that there can be no collision.
-Input range 0 to 99999,9999 - ▶ Reference system?
+Input range 0 to 99999.9999 - ▶ Reference system?
 (0=ACT/1=REF): Specify whether the probing direction and the result of measurement are to be referenced to the actual coordinate system (ACT, can be shifted or rotated), or to the machine coordinate system (REF): - 0: Probe in the current system and save measurement result in the ACT system - 1: Probe in the machine-based REF system and save measurement result in the REF system - ▶ Error mode (0=0FF/1=0N): Specify whether the TNC is to issue an error message if the stylus is deflected at cycle start.
-If you select mode 1, the TNC saves the value 2.0 in the 4th result parameter value and continues the cycle. - ▶ Error mode (0=0FF/1=0N): Specify whether the TNC is to issue an error message if the stylus is deflected at cycle start.
-If you select mode 1, the TNC saves the value 2.0 in the 4th result parameter and continues the cycle. - 0: Issue error message - 1: Do not issue error message
+If you select mode 1, the TNC saves either the value -1 or -2 in the fourth result parameter, depending on the status, and continues the cycle. - 0: Issue error message - 1: Do not issue error message